Criminal Justice Associate Degree

-The Associate in Arts in Criminal Justice Studies degree has been designed for individuals seeking a career in one of the components of the criminal justice system such as law enforcement, prosecution, or corrections.
+The Law/Justice Option has been designed for individuals seeking a career in one of the components of the criminal justice system such as law enforcement, prosecution, or corrections.
 Hence, this degree has been structured to prepare criminal justice professionals to operate effectively within today's legal environment balancing individual rights with the protection of society, interacting with a culturally diverse community, and protecting the public from increasingly complex threats.

 - Demonstrate an ability to think critically and creatively.

 - Demonstrate proficiency in understanding and applying relevant legal and criminal justice concepts.